Skip to main content

 • replayability

-• “The super in-depth career options and company management system make the game super replayable, along with frequent updates that will keep you checking in.”
+• “The super in-depth career options and company management system make the game highly replayable, along with frequent updates that keep you coming back.”

 • “The quests are replayable, but unnecessary once you get the gist of how to do the jobs and activities on offer.”